 Step 4 After the video is changed to the right orientation, export the video clip to your photo albums on iPhone, iPad.

-Step 2 Add the video that needs to change orientation to the project and add it to the Timeline.
+Step 2 Add the video that needs to change orientation to the project and add it to the Track.

-Step 5 After the video is turned to the right side, click Export to save it.
+Step 4 After the video is rotated or flipped, click Export to save it.